The Long Discourses

 The Way Garuḍas Hunt Nāgas

-10. “If an egg-born garuḍa wants to catch and eat a nāga, it flies down from a eastern limb of the tree Kūṭaśālmali.
+10. “If an egg-born garuḍa wants to catch and eat a nāga, it flies down from an eastern limb of the tree Kūṭaśālmali.
 It hits the ocean’s surface with its wings, and the ocean parts for a distance of 200 yojanas.
 It grabs and eats an egg-born nāga as it likes, but it can’t catch womb-born, moisture-born, or spontaneously born nāgas.

 11. “If a womb-born garuḍa wants to catch and eat an egg-born nāga, it flies down from an eastern limb of the tree.
 It hits the ocean’s surface with its wings, and the ocean parts for a distance of 200 yojanas.
 The garuḍa then grabs and eats an egg-born nāga as it likes.

 12. “If a womb-born garuḍa wants to [catch and] eat a womb-born nāga, it flies down from a southern limb of the tree.
-It hits ocean’s surface with its wings, and the ocean parts for a distance of 400 yojanas.
+It hits the ocean’s surface with its wings, and the ocean parts for a distance of 400 yojanas.
 It grabs and eats a womb-born nāga as it likes, but it can’t catch moisture-born or spontaneously born nāgas.

 13. “If a moisture-born garuḍa wants to [catch and] eat an egg-born nāga, it flies down from an eastern limb of the tree.
 It hits the ocean’s surface with its wings, and the ocean parts for a distance of 200 yojanas.
 The garuḍa then grabs and eats an egg-born nāga as it likes.